NBC has confirmed a new instalment of Dick Wolf's Law & Order which was unexpectedly canceled after 20 years on TV in 2010.

 NBC's Thursday lineup is currently made up on Law & Order spin-off Special Victims Unit - which has since broken that record with its 23rd season currently airing - and Organized Crime.

-Dick Wolf has since gone on to create the FBI and One Chicago franchises, both of which air on NBC on Tuesday and Wednesday respectively.
+Dick Wolf has since gone on to create the FBI and One Chicago franchises.

 Read more HELLO!
 US stories here